benyamin218118/todoService/README.md

 ## Notes

-- All external services are **accessed via interfaces** for easy mocking.
 - Followed Clean Architecture: **Domain → Use Cases → Interfaces → Infrastructure**.
 - Assignment is for technical evaluation only; not production-ready.
 - This implementation strictly follows the assignment requirements and nothing extra was added.